Serden-YilmazKose/website/content/pgp/first_post.md

 * Choose the Key Material.
 Go with the default if you don't know the differences in key material.
 * Optional: Choose expiration date of the key.
 * If you chose to password protect your key, type in your password in the field.
 Type it again to verify.
 * Click OK, and voila!
-Your key has been made.
+Your key has been created.
 * Right click on your key from the main menu, and click on "Export".
 Save the **public** key to a .asc file, and share it around!
 * To encrypt a message, go to "Notepad" on the taskbar.
 Type in your message.
 * Select the recipient's public key under "Encrypt for others".